lucydevdesign/vimconfig/README.md

 7. Auto-pairs
 ## Installation

-Build YouCompleteMe then simply open vim and run :PluginInstall then restart vim
+Build YouCompleteMe, then simply open vim and run :PluginInstall then restart vim

 ## note for YouCompleteMe